Home

 Puppy Pile of children

-STANDING UP for MOMENTS OF SILENCE - The BASICS ...
+STANDING UP for MINUTES OF SILENCE - The BASICS ...

-Pick a time to be Standing Up (or seated as preferred) as soon as you can - some days in advance - so no one needs to tell the group during the event when to start (the sooner the better, giving folks time to get excited and chat it up).
+Pick a time to be Standing Up for a MOS as soon as you can - days in advance - so no one needs to tell the group during the event when to start (the sooner the better, give folks time to get excited and chat it up).

-For a big or noisy event, many will not hear a verbal announcement.
-Like a surprise Flash Mob, make it a group-initiated action (followed with a shout-out like: NO KINGS!
+For a big or noisy event, many will not hear a verbal announcement, make it a group-initiated action (followed with a shout-out like: NO KINGS!
 NO KINGS!
-NO KINGS! - see below).
+NO KINGS! - see NAG list below).

-Pick a clock time (e.g. 12:12 PM) or the moment right after a respected speaker finishes, to avoid interrupting them, and to show them support.
+Pick a clock time (e.g. 12:12 PM) or the moment right after a respected speaker finishes talking, to avoid interrupting them, and to show them support.

 Or at a sporting event start when a pre-selected period, quarter or inning ends.
 Perhaps take a knee during the MOS.